manu19901991/H5-GPDMA-workshop-test-main/i3c/handson_i3c_controller.md

 # Configure I3C peripheral for Controller

-1. Enable I3C1 in **Controller** mode <br />
-	* Leave default config - I3C pure bus, Frequency= 12500kHz
+1. Enable I3C1 in **Controller** mode - Leave default config - I3C pure bus, Frequency= 12500kHz <br />
 	![Enable I3C](./img/2_i3c_enable.png)

 2. Enable event & error interrupts in NVIC <br />
 	![Enable I3C interrupts](./img/2_i3c_nvic.png)

 # Move I3C pins to PB8/PB9

-To move pins:
-1. CTRL + left-click on the pin to see alternative pins
+1. to move pins, CTRL + left-click on the pin to see alternative pins
-2. Drag & drop
+2. as a second option simple Drag & drop

 Alternatively you can also click directly on PB8 and PB9 and select the function